The Fatal Love-Spot

 hundred brewers sent their bill;

-a thousand guests were coming to the wedding
+a thousand guests would soon attend the wedding

 of Finn and Grainne on the Holy Hill.